peteroupc/peteroupc.github.io/colorgen.md

 with a method demonstrated in the following pseudocode.
 For sRGB, chroma ranges from 0 to about 145.9.
 The closer chroma is to 0 &mdash; or the closer the point (a\*, b\*) is to the origin (0, 0) &mdash;
-the closer the color is to gray.
+the closer the color is to the "gray" line.

     METHOD LabToChroma(lab)
         return sqrt(lab[1]*lab[1] + lab[2]*lab[2])